A set of nearly good real numbers to specify the ground states associated with a Hamiltonian containing non-commutable terms and the effect of the odd-channel of a pair of different bosons emerging in multi-species systems: Features of the ground state obtained via numerical calculation

 On the other hand, we found that, when both $a'$ and $b'$ are negative, the g.s. has $\overline{S_A}\simeq N_A$, and $\overline{S_B}\simeq N_B$ (they are exactly equal to $N_X$ when $c<0$ or $d'=0$) and $S=N_A+N_B$ (if $c<0$) or $S=|N_A-N_B|$ (if $c>0$).
 In this case, each species must be or is close to being fully polarized.
 As an example, when $N_A=12$, $N_B=8$, $a'=-1.5$, $b'=-1.5$, the associated data are listed in Tab.\ref{tab2}.
 We found that, when $c<0$ and $S=N_A+N_B$, no $\lambda=1$ pairs would emerge in the parallel f-f phase (i.e., $Q_1^\text{gs}=0$) because the formation of a $\lambda=1$ pair will spoil the conservation of $S=N_A+N_B$.
 Therefore, $d'$ does not affect the parallel f-f state.
 While for the anti-parallel f-f state with $S=|N_A-N_B|$, $Q_1^\text{gs}$ is large.
 Accordingly, $E_\text{gs}$ is greatly affected by $d'$.
 However, the fluctuation of amplitudes is found to be slight, and the shift of $S_X$ from $N_X$ is also slight.
 Nonetheless, we see once again that different ways of coherence lead to a decrease or an increase of $Q_1^\text{gs}$.

 In Fig.\ref{fig1}a, the phase diagram of the g.s. is plotted against $a'$ and $b'$, where $c'<0$ and $d'=0$ are assumed.
 There are two important neighboring domains with the p-p and f-f phases, respectively.
-Based on the above discussion, the effect of $d'$ on the phase diagram, as shown in Fig.\ref{fig1}b, can be understood.
-Note that the parallel f-f phase has $Q_1^\text{gs}=0$ while the p-p phase has $Q_1^\text{gs}=0.333$.
-Thus, when a negative $d'$ arises, the parallel f-f phase is not at all affected as shown in Tab.\ref{tab2}, while the p-p phase benefits even if the fluctuation is not taken into account (because the pure p-p state $\phi_{000}$ has $Q_1^\text{gs}\neq 0$).
-Besides, it benefits further from the coherence when the fluctuation arises, thereby $Q_1^\text{gs}$ increases further from $0.333$ to $0.488$.
-Accordingly, a negative $d'$ is favorable to the p-p phase and results in an enlargement of the p-p domain as shown in Fig.\ref{fig1}b.
+Based on the above discussion, we know that a negative $d'$ is favorable to the p-p phase and results in an enlargement of the p-p domain as shown in Fig.\ref{fig1}b.
 Whereas a positive $d'$ would result in a contraction of the p-p domain.
+Incidentally, when $d'\neq 0$, the p-p phase implies that both $\overline{S_A}=$ $\overline{S_B}$ are very small, whereas the f-f phase implies that $\overline{S_A}\simeq N_A$ and $\overline{S_B}\simeq N_B$.